Ever catch yourself thinking, “Why did I just say that?” or “I didn’t handle that discussion as well as I could have.”

 Emotional intelligence is also referred to as EI or emotional quotient (EQ).
-EI is a set of emotional and social skills that collectively establish how well we perceive and express ourselves, develop and maintain relationships, cope with challenges, and use emotional information in an effective and meaningful ways.
+EI is a set of emotional and social skills that collectively establish how well we perceive and express ourselves, develop and maintain relationships, cope with challenges, and use emotional information in an effective and meaningful way.
 (2012, Multi-Health Systems Inc.) EI is not the same as IQ, cognitive ability, aptitude, or personality.

 More and more we are witnessing how emotional intelligence truly defines successful leaders, rather than their technical skills or IQ.
-Think about how often leaders need to use their EI at the organizational, team, and individual level.
+Think about how often leaders need to use their EI at the organizational, team, and individual levels.
 Consider these examples:

 - Leaders of international brands who make public apologies for mistakes and how they got right out in front of the issue to admit their shortcomings;

 - Boards of Directors and teams who have had to lead their groups through challenging situations where the ambiguity and tension runs high;